rotundasoftware/modui-base/README.md

 #### spawn( messageName, data )
 The spawn method generates a new message and passes it to the view's "parent", i.e. the closest ancestor view in the DOM tree. `data` is application defined data that will be available to this view's ancestors when handling this message using their `onMessages` hash. (`spawn` also calls `view.trigger( messageName, data )` so that you can `listenTo` the message from another view as you would a normal Backbone event, but you should rarely need to do so.)

+##### Round-trip messages

-If `messageName` ends in `!`, the message is considered a "round trip message".
-Round trip messages are special in that they return values.
+If `messageName` ends in `!`, the message is considered a "round-trip message".
+Round-trip messages return values.
 That is, the `spawn()` method will return the value returned by the message handler.
-Using round trip messages, views can obtain dynamic information about their environment that, because it is dynamic, can not be passed in through view options.
-Round trip messages will continue to be passed up the hierarchy until they are handled.
-If a round trip message is not handled, `spawn()` returns `undefined`.
+Using round-trip messages, views can obtain dynamic information about their environment, or wait for a some asynchronous action to be peformed by a parent, e.g.

-One powerful use case for round trip messages is to return a promise that resolves after the parent view has taken some asynchronous action.

 ```javascript
 const result = await this.spawn( 'asyncClick!' );
 ```

+Round trip messages will continue to be passed up the hierarchy until they are handled.
+If a round trip message is not handled, `spawn()` returns `undefined`.

 #### removeSubviews( whichSubviews )
 Remove some or all subviews. `whichSubviews` may be an array containing subview names.
 If `whichSubviews` is not supplied, all subviews will be removed.